bearyung/alice-cards/docs/tutorial-game-rules/battle-system.md

 - **Simultaneous Defeat**:
   - There may be scenarios where both the attacking and defending Creatures are defeated at the same time.
 For example, if the attacking Creature only has 2 HP left and the defending Creature has a Defense Power of 2, both Creatures will be defeated.
   - In such cases, both Creatures are moved to the discard pile.
-No elements can be collected from defending Creature.
+Attacker can collect from defending Creature.